sirikon/workr/docs/docs.md

 it's time to define our **first job**.

-Create a `jobs` folder and, inside it, another folder called `pinger` with a file in it called `run`, with the following contents:
+Create a `jobs` folder and, inside it, another folder called `pinger` with a file in it called `run`, with the following content:

 ```bash
 #!/usr/bin/env bash